-California burglary charges may carry serious consequences for those found guilty; however, our award-winning Riverside criminal defense lawyer will pour over your case specifics and engineer a strong case in your defense.
+California burglary charges may carry serious consequences for those found guilty; however, our award-winning Riverside burglary lawyer will pour over your case specifics and engineer a strong case in your defense.
 Call (951) 667-5293 for a free consultation today.

 It is important to note that in the state of California, you do not have to forcibly gain entry to commit burglary.
 Walking into an unlocked house to take items that are not yours is still considered burglary.